karthikayan4u/AnswerScriptEvaluator/README.md

 # AnswerScriptEvaluator
-It evaluates the descriptive answers and returns the socre for each individual.
+It evaluates the descriptive answers and returns the score for each individual.